Csi18nAlistairMann/vic-cipher/Investigation of VIC Cipher.md

     1. Row 0 and Column 0 are both reserved for the coordinates to be added in later
     1. To get the coord of a character in row 1 `СНЕГOПА`, only the top title is used.
 So E has the coordinate 7.
     1. In the remaining rows, use the left title before the top title.
 So B has the co-ordinate 15
     1. This gives us a stream starting 9 69 20 63 ...
-(See [Figure 2](#figure-2))
+(See [Figure 2](#figure-2)), each digit to be handled individually, so: 9 6 9 2 0 6 3 ...
+1. Establish the height of the second transposition table from the length of the stream just created
 1. Pass through first transposition table 17 cols by N (See [Figure 3](#figure-3))
-    1. First two rows how?
+    1. First two rows were prepared at the derivation stage
-    1. Second row indicates which order to access for next step
-    1. Take the stream from step 5 and fill in the first table from the third row moving left to right, top to bottom
+    1. Take the stream from step 7 and fill in the first table from the third row moving left to right, top to bottom
 1. Pass through second transposition table (See [Figure 4](#figure-4))
-    1. Construct the second transposition table
-	- 14 cols by N. How?
+    1. Width was established at the derivations stage, height established after the checkerboard stage
-    1. Fill in top two rows how?
+    1. Top two rows were prepared at the derivation stage
     1. Create disruption areas based on "1" in second row, with area extending to right, and on following row starting one character to right, and so on.
 Once there are no more to move to right, skip a row, and repeat with "2" in the second row
-	- Disruption starts right of * in each row
+	- Disruption starts right of * in each row in this document, but do not actually exist in the processing
     3. Now read columns starting with "1" in second row of first transposition table and work down; when the column ends, continue with "2" and so on.
     4. Enter the stream at the first undisrupted space at top left, and continue along row until no more undisrupted spaces are available.
 When that happens, continue on next row at left side.
 Continue until there are no more undisrupted spaces available in the second transposition table
     5. Now return to the highest row with a disrupted space, and at its leftmost available slot continue to paste the stream, from left to right.
 With the row filled up, repeat this step at the new highest row with empty disrupted space.
 1. Construct the output stream, reading down the "1" column from the second transposition table, ignoring disruptor space, and taking five digits at a time.
-1. Insert a keygroup (20818) to be the fifth group before message ends
+1. Insert a keygroup (20818) to be the fifth group before message ends, that location being determined at the derivations stage

 # Writing code
 - First commit has many of the sections I'll be using (constants, command line, classes, functions, main, etc)